William Cullen Bryant: Translation of Homer

-In 1843, Bryant bought a house he christened Cedarmere (for the cedar trees around the pond, or "mere") in Roslyn Harbor, on Long Island.
-In 1865, he bought the farmhouse in Cummington, where he'd grown up, and summered there annually until his death.
+In 1843, Bryant bought a house in Roslyn Harbor on Long Island.
+He christened and named the house Cedarmere because of the cedar trees around its pond.

+In 1865, he bought the farmhouse in Cummington, where he grew up and summered annually until his death.
 He made substantial improvements to the houses at both properties.
 He was known for his attention to trees on his land, and later in life he expressed concerns that deforestation in the United States would prove disastrous for American agriculture.

+Death

 Bryant died in 1878 of complications from an accidental fall suffered after participating in a Central Park ceremony to honor Italian patriot Giuseppe Mazzini.
-He is buried at Roslyn Cemetery in Roslyn, New York.
+He is buried at Roslyn Cemetery in Greenvale, New York.

 Critical response

 Bryant became one of the most significant poets in early American literary history.
 He is typically included among the group of poets referred to as the fireside poets, along with Longfellow, John Greenleaf Whittier, James Russell Lowell, and Oliver Wendell Holmes Sr. They are considered to be among the first American poets whose popularity rivaled that of British poets, both at home and abroad and are so named because their writing was a source of entertainment for families gathered around the fire at home.
 Bryant's poetry has been described as being "of a thoughtful, meditative character, and makes but slight appeal to the mass of readers."

 Edgar Allan Poe praised Bryant and specifically the poem "June" in his essay "The Poetic Principle":

 The rhythmical flow, here, is even voluptuous—nothing could be more melodious.
 The poem has always affected me in a remarkable manner.
 The intense melancholy which seems to well up, perforce, to the surface of all the poet's cheerful sayings about his grave, we find thrilling us to the soul—while there is the truest poetic elevation in the thrill.
 The impression left is one of a pleasurable sadness.